jonro2955/job-tracker-client/tasks.md

+Bug: when logged out, changing career from C1 to C2 results in a crash.

+Next: Create the Search Page by populating it with the db's apps table entries.
+If user is logged out, load a bunch of sample job applications here so that guests can use the search feature

 Add post-application edit options for marking an app as interviewd, rejected, etc to make it marked as such in list search view